Nonparametric Bayes multiresolution testing for high-dimensional rare events: Numerical Experiments

 To illustrate the performance of the induced decision rule \eqref{eq:rule}, we consider the problem of testing for differences between realizations of two inhomogeneous Poisson processes having intensity functions:

 designed to have peaks at different locations $x = 10$ and $x = 50$ of different heights.
-We generate the count datasets $Y_j = \{y_{i,j}; i = 1, \ldots, m = 100\}, j = 1,2 $ as the number of events in a regular grid with $K$ equispaced points on $[0,70]$, with different resolutions $K = 35$ and $K = 100$ to illustrate the performance at different scales.
+We generate the count datasets $Y_j = \{y_{i,j}; i = 1, \ldots, m = 100\}, j = 1,2 $ as the number of events in a regular grid with $K$ equispaced points on $[0,70]$, with different resolutions $K = 35$, $K = 50$ and $K = 100$ to illustrate the performance at different scales.

-Fig. \ref{fig:sim1} and Fig. \ref{fig:sim2} shows the posterior probabilities of differential abundance $\omega_i$ along with the true intensity functions $\lambda_{1}(\cdot), \lambda_2(\cdot)$ and the counts $\y_{j}$s for the two partitions considered.
-Both the figures suggest that the posterior probabilities for differential abundance are close to $1$ near both the peaks where the intensity functions differ significantly, i.e. both between $[0,20]$ and $[40,60]$.
-Fig. \ref{fig:sim2} illustrates the behavior at finer scales by recovering sub-intervals of differential intensity at the cost of increased computation time.
+Fig. \ref{fig:sim1} -- \ref{fig:sim3} show the posterior probabilities of differential abundance $\omega_i$ along with the true intensity functions $\lambda_{1}(\cdot), \lambda_2(\cdot)$ and the counts $\y_{j}$s for the two partitions considered.
+The figures suggest that the posterior probabilities for differential abundance are close to $1$ near both the peaks where the intensity functions differ significantly, i.e. both between $[0,20]$ and $[40,60]$.
+Fig. \ref{fig:sim2} and Fig. \ref{fig:sim3} illustrate the behavior at finer scales by recovering sub-intervals of differential intensity at the cost of increased computation time.
 To gain efficiency, we can safely prune the region where the intensity functions are similar, making the posterior probability close to $0$, e.g. the interval $[20,35]$ as it cannot contain a differential sub-region at a finer scale.
+The CPU time (\texttt{elapsed} time in \textsc{R}) for the three resolutions were 26.47, 27.03, and 40.56 seconds, respectively, on a Dell Latitude 5310 with an Intel(R) Core(TM) i7-10810U CPU @ 1.10GHz.
 The \textsc{R} codes for replicating this simulation experiment can be found at \texttt{\url{https://github.com/DattaHub/twosampleDPM}}.